bcgsc/peekseq/README.md

 peekseq is used to quickly survey regions with [protein] coding potential on all 6 frames

+It is best suited for evaluating the protein-coding potential of simple DNA sequences, including bacterial gene structures (i.e., it will not predict intron/exon boundaries)

 ## Implementation and requirements <a name=implementation></a>